kar5191/Lexer/README.md

-This repository contains my Java code for a Lexer, Parser, Semantic Analyser culminating in a Compiler.
+This repository contains my Java code for a Lexer.